New York City Family Vacation Guide: 10 Things To Do In Grand Central Station!

 A National Historic Landmark, Grand Central Terminal (AKA “Grand Central,” “GCT” and simply “The Terminal”) is not just a train station.
-It is only second to Times Square when it comes to the most popular places in New York City – hosting an amazing 750,000 visitors every day.
+It is only second to Times Square when it comes to the most popular places in New York City and one of the top reasons to visit NYC – hosting an amazing 750,000 visitors every day.
 Built by the New York Central Railroad and first opened to the public in 1913, the iconic train terminal is packed with interesting sites, a rich history, impressive architecture, and a lot of shopping and dining options under one roof.

 It is one of the busiest subway and train stations in the world with multiple subway lines connecting to different parts in and beyond the city.
 You will find a lot of history at every corner of Grand Central Terminal.

 Best Things to Do in Grand Central Station with Your Family